Clever/optimus/sources/mongo/README.md

 }
 ```

-Iter simulates the mgo.Iter interface so we can remain independent
+Iter simulates the gopkg.in/mgo.v2.Iter interface so we can remain independent